 See Note 9, “Commitments and Contingencies”, for additional information about our capacity purchase agreements.

 Balance sheet information related to the Company’s leases is presented below:

-As of June 30, 2022, included in the table above is $2,510, $824 and $1,687 of operating right-of-use asset, current operating lease liability, and long-term operating lease liability, respectively, under aircraft leases that are embedded within a capacity purchase agreement.
+As of September 30, 2022, included in the table above is $13,839, $1,080 and $12,855 of operating right-of-use asset, current operating lease liability, and long-term operating lease liability, respectively, under aircraft leases that are embedded within the capacity purchase agreements.
 As of December 31, 2021 there were no aircraft leases embedded within a capacity purchase agreement.
-As of June 30, 2022, included in the table above is $2,654, $1,064 and $1,690 of operating right-of-use asset, current operating lease liability, and long-term operating lease liability, respectively, under the new office space located at 55 Hudson Yards in New York, New York.

 The following provides details of the Company’s lease expense:

 Operating lease costs related to aircraft leases that are embedded within a capacity purchase agreements are reported as part of Cost of revenue.

 Other information related to leases is presented below: